gruntwork-io/terragrunt/README.md

 The solution is to use the following features of Terragrunt:

-* Inheritance
+* Includes
 * Find parent helper
 * Relative path helper
-* Overriding settings from the parent
+* Overriding included settings

-### Inheritance
+### Includes

-One `.terragrunt` file can "inherit" from another `.terragrunt` file.
-For example, imagine you have the following file
+One `.terragrunt` file can automatically "include" the contents of another `.terragrunt` file using the `include` block.
+For example, imagine you have the following file layout:
-layout:

 ```
 my-terraform-repo